 Linux Mint is yet another popular Linux distro.
 It is based on Ubuntu/Debian, and hence it is also one of the best ways to get started with Linux.
 Linux Mint provides a more user-friendly approach compared to other distros.
 It is elegant and modern and ensures that it is easy to use while being powerful as well.

 Like Manjaro, it is also free, and you do not need to pay anything to use it.
 Linux Mint also comes with Long-Term support, which makes it great for companies and small businesses.
-To ensure proper ease-of-use, Linux Mint automatically installs any proprietary drivers to use it without any difficulty.
+In addition, Linux Mint automatically installs any proprietary drivers to use it without any difficulty to ensure proper ease of use.

 Linux Mint first made its appearance 14 years ago in 2006.